 - Consume two to three daily servings of milk and daily products, which are a major source of calcium; - One serving = one cup of milk.
-This includes low-fat milk, yoghurt, cheese and cottage cheese; - Eat nine or more servings of grain (bread and cereals) per day, which provide energy, B vitamins and fiber; - One serving of grain = one bread slice or half chapatti.
-Try whole-grain bread, oatmeal, pasta, rice; - Eat three to four servings of protein; - One serving protein = 1 oz. meat (chicken, fish, beef, mutton) or 1 egg alterrative Dals - Include three servings of fruits and four servings of vegetables, which provide vitamins and minerals; - One serving = half cup cooked and one cup raw.
+This includes low-fat milk, yoghurt, cheese and cottage cheese; - Eat nine or more servings of bread and cereals per day, which provide energy, B vitamins and fiber; - One serving of grain = one bread slice or half chapatti.
+Try whole-grain bread, oatmeal, pasta, rice; - Eat three to four servings of protein; - One serving = 1 oz. of meat, such as lean meat, fish, chicken or egg; - Include three servings of fruits and four servings of vegetables, which provide vitamins and minerals; - One serving = half cup cooked and one cup raw.
 Try a variety of choices from vegetables and fruits such as spinach, carrots, cabbage, peach, or apple; - Drink plenty of fluids at least eight glasses of water each day; - Limit caffeine.
 You can take three to four cups of green tea in a day.